Jelle-Degen/Digital-twin/README.md

 pip install -r requirements.txt pip install -e .
 ```
-Then in VS code go to your file, download the ipykernel package when prompted, and run the first line of
+Then in VS code go to your file, download the ipykernel package when prompted, and run the first line

 ```sh
 pip install .